smori1983/vuepress-plugin-view-source/README.md

 ## Markdown notations

+There are 2 types of notations provided on how to display the source.

 | type        | notation                     | description                                                |
 |-------------|------------------------------|------------------------------------------------------------|
 | entire page | `[[source]]`                 | Display source of entire page.                             |